Gong: Opera gongs

 An essential part of the orchestra for Chinese opera is a pair of gongs, the larger with a descending tone, the smaller with a rising tone.
 The larger gong is used to announce the entrance of major players or men and to identify points of drama and consequence.
 The smaller gong is used to announce the entry of lesser players or women and to identify points of humour.

 Opera gongs range in size from 7 to 12 in, with the larger of a pair 1 or 2 in larger than the smaller.

 Pasi gongs

-A Pasi gong is a medium-size gong 12 to 15 in in size, with a crashing sound.
+A Pasi gong is a medium-size gong 12 to 15 in in size, with a loud crashing sound.
 It is used traditionally to announce the start of a performance, play or magic.
 Construction varies, some having nipples and some not, so this type is named more for its function than for its structure or even its sound.

 Pasi gongs without nipples have found favour with adventurous middle-of-the-road kit drummers.